nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

-Let's say you want to list all the ingredients.
+Let's say you want to see the list of all the ingredients.
 You can follow these instructions:

 1. Type `i-list` into the _Command Box_.